0

 Sugar alcohols such as xylitol and erythritol offer similar benefits.
 They're lower on the glycemic index than traditional sugars, meaning they have less effect on blood glucose levels.

-But remember, moderation is vital because excessive consumption can lead to digestive discomfort for some folks.
+But remember, moderation is vital because excessive consumption can lead to digestive discomfort for some people.

 Cinnamon rolls